co-dh/chess/chess2.md

 -5 -4 -3 -2 -1 0  1  2
 -6 -5 -4 -3 -2 -1 0  1
 -7 -6 -5 -4 -3 -2 -1 0
-q)sh pos2Up   /   and a right up diagonal.
+    sh pos2Up   /   and a right up diagonal.
 -7 -6 -5 -4 -3 -2 -1 0
 -6 -5 -4 -3 -2 -1 0  1
 -5 -4 -3 -2 -1 0  1  2